timm/silon/README.md

 Cluster + contrast + dominate + optimize

-The beauty of small and simple code is that you can bend or break the rules as long it stays small and simple.
-Rules allow people to write code without thinking.
+The beauty of small and simple (thibgs) is that you can bend or break the rules as long it stays small and simple.
+Rules allow people to write (things) without thinking.
 [And when] you don't think […] you get bloated code that just concatenates stupid patterns.
 People stop thinking and questioning [and] then its just worshipping some rules without any pruporse.
 -- Cinap Lenrek